kostadin-t/btp-terraform/units/unit_3_3/README.md

 ## Goal 🎯

-The goal of this unit is to make add additional resources to out configuration.
+The goal of this unit is to add additional resources to out configuration.
 In addition we will see how to make use of *data sources* and manage *explicit dependencies* between resources.

 ## Adding entitlements, subscriptions and service instances 🛠️